 The scope of waters that fall within the Clean Water Act's jurisdiction is expansive and may include features not commonly understood to be a stream or wetland.
 In June 2015, the EPA and the Army Corps of Engineers (the "Corps") issued a new rule defining the scope of "waters of the United States" (WOTUS) that are subject to regulation.
 The 2015 WOTUS rule was challenged by a number of states and private parties in various federal courts.
 In December 2017, the EPA and the Corps proposed a rule to repeal the 2015 WOTUS rule.
 The repeal took effect on December 23, 2019.
 In December 2018, the EPA and Corps also formally proposed a new rule revising the definition of WOTUS.
-The new rule -- the Navigable Waters Protection Rule -- became effective on June 22, 2020 and substantially reduces the scope of waters that fall within the Clean Water Act's jurisdiction, in part by excluding ephemeral streams, which potentially qualified as "Waters of the United States" under the 2015 WOTUS rule.
-The repeal of the 2015 WOTUS rule and implementation of the pre-2015 rule have been challenged in federal courts, as has the Navigable Waters Protection Rule, which is currently subject to a challenge in at least twelve federal district courts.
-A federal district court issued a preliminary injunction preventing the Navigable Waters Protection Rule from taking effect in Colorado, but the rule is otherwise effective in every other state.
-In addition, in April 2020, the U.S. Supreme Court issued a decision finding that point source discharges to navigable waters through groundwater are subject to regulation under the Clean Water Act.
-The U.S. Supreme Court specifically held that the Clean Water Act requires a permit if the addition of the pollutants through groundwater is the "functional equivalent" of a direct discharge from the point source into navigable waters.
-As a result of such recent developments, substantial uncertainty exists regarding the scope of waters protected under the Clean Water Act and the discharges to such waters that are subject to permit requirements.
-Should the State of Colorado's challenge to the new definition of "waters of the United States" be unsuccessful or should the new Biden administration further modify the definition, operators such as us could incur increased costs or delays with respect to obtaining permits for such activities as dredge and fill operations.
+The new rule -- the Navigable Waters Protection Rule ("NWPR") -- became effective on June 22, 2020 and substantially reduced the scope of waters that fall within the Clean Water Act's jurisdiction, in part by excluding ephemeral streams, which potentially qualified as "Waters of the United States" under the 2015 WOTUS rule.
+Numerous challenges to the NWPR were filed, and in 2021 under the new Biden administration, the EPA and the Corps asked the courts in the pending litigation to remand the NWPR for agency reconsideration but to maintain the effect of the NWPR in the interim.
+In August 2021, a federal district court in Arizona declined the request and vacated the NWPR without specifying whether its decision applied nationwide.
+However, the EPA and the Corps announced on September 3, 2021 that they would revert to the pre-2015 rule until further notice.
+On December 7, 2021, the EPA and the Corps announced a new proposed rule, which would largely retain the pre-2015 regulatory framework with the addition of other waters that meet the "relatively permanent" or "significant nexus" standards.
+On January 24, 2022, the U.S. Supreme Court decided to hear a challenge to EPA's interpretation of WOTUS.